miguelrivest/Connect-N/README.md

 ## How to Run the Game
 - Ensure you have Java installed on your system.
 - Clone this repository to your desired location.
-- Double click on ConnectNGame.jar to open the frame.
+- Double click on ConnectNGame.jar to open the frame (Windows)
+- Run start.sh (Linux/Mac)
+- Run start.bat (Windows Alternative)
 The Connect-N game window will appear, and you can start playing!
 ## Usage
 - New Game: Select the "New Game" option from the "File" menu to start a new game.